Einhornhool/100-days-of-code/r1-log.md

 ### R1D38
 Started working on weather app.
 I managed to get geolocations but had problems to get the weather API.

+### R1D39
+Had problems doing th local weather app.
+But found a great tutorial on youtube and started watching it.